1. Play with the predefined scenarios

-Here, the same blending constraints of the previous scenario (AvgCu) were added, in addition to a stockpile limit of 5Mton for process 1, in the destination tab.
-This feature allows you to control the stock limit of your whole process which increases the optimization flexibility to feed the plant while respecting the blending constraints that were already implemented.
+Here, the same blending constraints of the previous scenario (AvgCu) were added, in addition to a stockpile limit of 5Mton for process 1, on the destination tab.
+This feature allows you to control the stock limit of your whole process, which increases the optimization flexibility to feed the plant, while respecting the blending constraints that were already implemented.

 Figure 11: AvgCU-Stock5Mt